canertunc/flower-classification-se3508/README.md

 The [Flowers Dataset](https://www.kaggle.com/datasets/imsparsh/flowers-dataset/data) from Kaggle was used, which includes five categories:
 - Contains 5 classes: daisy, dandelion, rose, sunflower, tulip
 - 4242 images total, varying in resolution and lighting
-- Dataset split: 70% train, 15% validation, 15% test
+- Dataset split: 80% train, 20% validation

 📌 How to access the dataset:
 - Download manually from Kaggle
 - Extract into the root directory under dataset/flowers/

 ## 📈 Training Results and Visualizations

-### 1️⃣ Custom CNN Model

 **💡 Model Weight Saving and Selection**